OzzyGoylusun/Data-Driven-Product-Management-for-Global-Workout/README.md

  alt="Various Workout Types">
 </p>

-The main goal of these activities is to enable the firm to create unique new digital products and services for potential users informed by a data-driven product management strategy.
+The main goal of these activities is to enable the firm to create unique new digital products and services for its existing customers and potential users informed by a data-driven product management strategy.

 ### Data Sources